 Locals often say Texas is like a whole other country—one that offers everything from beautiful beaches to forest getaways to oases in the Southwest desert.
-Check out these top three options:
+And as the weather turns chilly in the northern 48, groups looking to escape cold should put southern Texas on their radar.

 1. Marfa: A Wacky Taste of the West